-South African Local Government Association (SALGA) and The Global Trust Project announce municipal pilot under new three-year Memorandum of Understanding (MoU)
+South African Local Government Association (SALGA) And The Global Trust Project Announce Municipal Pilot Under New Three-Year Memorandum Of Understanding (Mou)

-(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, April 14, 2026/ -- The South African Local Government Association (SALGA) and The Global Trust Project (TGTP – part of VUKA Group) () have entered into a memorandum of understanding to pilot the Trust Equity Framework (TEf) in up to 18 municipalities across South Africa.
+The South African Local Government Association (SALGA) and The Global Trust Project (TGTP – part of VUKA Group) ( ) have entered into a memorandum of understanding to pilot the Trust Equity Framework (TEf) in up to 18 municipalities across South Africa.

 The initiative will be voluntary for participating municipalities and is intended to support stronger municipal trustworthiness, improved service delivery, better stakeholder relationships and more credible local conditions for investment.